Dysautonomia Hacks and Facts Giveaway!

 FACT: Dysautonomia is a relatively unknown condition to doctors and patients.

 HACK: Find a doctor or a specialist who is knowledgeable about Dysautonomia or autonomic disorders.
 It’s important to work with someone who can determine the most appropriate medications for you to effectively manage your symptoms, and who can answer any questions you may have.
 Finding a doctor who can create an individualized treatment plan is crucial.
-You can click here to find a doctor near you.

 FACT: Although Postural Orthostatic Tachycardia Syndrome (POTS) is not a rare condition, it is frequently misdiagnosed.
 The average diagnosis can take almost six years.